KevinKra/Notes/electronics/components/readme.md

 ### Electrical Current Answers

 1. current is the flow of electrons in a circuit.
 1. copper has an extra free electron in the outer (valence) shell that is very easy to move.
-In fact, it moves so easily that the extra electrons will move randomly across other copper atoms.
+In fact, it moves so easily that the extra electrons will move randomly across to other copper atoms.
-1. voltage moves the free-floating copper electron (in this case) in a specific direction.
+1. voltage moves the free-floating copper electrons in a specific direction.
 1. it will burn out and break.
-1. Amperes or Amps (A).
+1. current is measured in Amperes or Amps (A).
 1. current flows back and forth along a circuit with AC.
 1. current flows in one direction in a circuit with DC.
 1. AC is much more efficient in transporting current over long distances.
 Additionally, voltage can be easily increased, or decreased, using transformers.
 1. DC is used in electronic devices because it's easier to control and allows devices to be more compact.
 1. Yes, some household appliances use **both** AC and DC.
 A washing machine for instance uses AC to power its AC `induction motor` and then DC to power the `control circuit board.`
 1. you can use an `inverter` to convert DC to AC.
-1. an `ammeter` can be used to measure the amount of current in a current.
+1. an `ammeter` can be used to measure the amount of amps in a current.
-1. one amp equals one `coulomb`, with a `coulomb` equaling 6.242x10^18 electrons per second.
+1. one `amp` equals one `coulomb`, with a `coulomb` equaling 6.242x10^18 electrons per second.
 1. a `digital multimeter` has more utility than an `ammeter`.
-1. if a circuit is in "series", that means that _all_ electrons are flowing along the same path.
+1. if a circuit is in "series" it means that **all electrons** are flowing along the same path.
 1. a `parallel circuit` is the opposite of a `series circuit`.
-1. in a parallel circuit, in the main wire (to and from the battery) we get the full amps, but on the branch of each lamp we get a division of the amps based on resistance.
-In series, the amps are measured the same across the circuit.
+1. in a `parallel circuit`, the incoming and outgoing current (to and from the power source), will have the _total_ amps.
+However, each `parallel circuit` along the conductive path from the power source will have a division of the `amps`.
+This "division" is further modified by the amount of `resistance` on each `parallel circuit`.
+A `parallel circuit` with more `resistance` will allow _less current_ through it, thus the other `parallel circuits` (if there are any) will collect the current difference accordingly.
+1. a `series circuit` is much more simple than a `parallel circuit`.
+In a `series circuit`, current only flows along **one path** so there is no division of current across multiple paths.
-1. `resistors` act like "speed bumps", or a kink in a garden hose, and can slow the current down.
+1. `resistors` act like a kink in a garden hose and reduce the amount of water (or electrons) coming through a path.
 1. a `fuse` can also be used to limit current.
 1. a `fuse` is a safety device that melts and breaks an electric circuit if the current exceeds a safe level.
-In a basic sense, fuses have a thin wire inside of them that is rated to handle a certain current, if exceed, it melts and breaks the circuit protecting the more expensive components.
+Fuses have a thin wire inside of them that is rated to handle a certain current, if exceed, it melts and breaks the circuit protecting the more expensive components.
-1. a `circuit breaker` behaves like a `fuse`, but instead of burning out, it serves as a `switch` and if too many amps are detected it breaking the closed circuit.
+1. a `circuit breaker` behaves like a `fuse`, but instead of burning out it serves as a `switch`.
+If too many amps are detected, it flips the switch, and interrupts the circuit.

 ### Inverter Questions